ProjectsGm2/Gm2-Wordpress-Suite/CONTRIBUTING.md

    composer install
    ```

+   This command installs packages under the `vendor/` directory.
+On production
+   systems you can run `composer install --no-dev` to omit development-only
+   packages.

 2. Set up the WordPress testing suite.
 This script installs WordPress and configures the test environment:

    ```bash